 Rarely requiring any anesthetic, enamel preparation involves removal of a thin portion of tooth enamel (approximately half a millimeter) from the front side of each tooth which will receive a porcelain veneer.
 This resurfacing allows sufficient room in the mouth for the veneers to function comfortably.

 Additionally, Dr. Lisk takes oral impressions and sends them, along with specific instructions, to an outside dental lab.
 A master ceramist creates a three-dimensional model of the patient’s mouth and individually crafts the porcelain veneers.
 An important goal is creating tooth shape, size and color that blend in with the natural smile and that are appropriate for the individual’s facial features.
 Porcelain veneers really are works of art.

-At the next appointment, the Raleigh dentist etches the tooth surfaces and bonds the porcelain veneers in place.
+At the next appointment, the North Raleigh dentist etches the tooth surfaces and bonds the porcelain veneers in place.
 He ensures the laminates fit well, cover the teeth completely and have natural color, an effect he creates with the bonding cement.
 He adjusts the veneers so teeth bite together correctly.

 Life with Porcelain Veneers

 Dr. Lisk tells patients that living with porcelain veneers is just like living with your natural teeth.
 Veneers resist stains and strengthen the teeth, too.

 Patients simply brush twice a day with a soft toothbrush, and floss daily in between and around teeth to remove plaque.
 They avoid very sticky and hard foods such as taffy and peanut brittle, and do not chew ice cubes or hard candy.
 Individuals with veneers should never open plastic packaging or bottles with their teeth.
 Frankly, if a habit is bad for natural teeth, it’s bad for veneers either.